PyconUK/2025.pyconuk.org/src/local-info.md

 #### By bus

+<span class="warning">**At present, industrial action is planned for Friday 19th - Monday 22nd Sept.
+This means no buses will be running along the Oxford road corridor or to/from the train stations.**</span>

+<span class="warning">**TFGM have published [the full list of bus services] affected.**</span>

+[the full list of bus services]: https://tfgm.com/bus-industrial-action

 Key things to know:

 - You can **buy a ticket on the bus** with cash, a contactless card, or ApplePay/GooglePay (see the [TfGM page on contactless payments] for full details)